Unleashing the Power of Paul’s Methods: How to Multiply Apostolic Leaders in the Modern Church

 In urban contexts, it can be tempting to hold onto control and try to do everything yourself.
 However, this is not sustainable or effective in the long run.

-See also Empowering Transformation: Unleashing the Power of Making Disciples
+See also Under the Hood of Disciple Making Movements

 Identify areas of ministry where potential leaders can take on responsibility, and then empower them to lead in those areas.